-The VR&E has established job resource labs in its regional offices, as well as an online employment resource known as VetSuccess.gov.18 The Coming Home to Work (CHTW) program is VR&E's primary early intervention and outreach program.
-The goal of CHTW is to provide rehabilitation services to VR&E eligible servicemembers pending medical separation and to veterans receiving treatment at community-based health care organizations and VA medical treatment facilities.19 CHTW provides a seamless transition to VR&E services.20
+The VR&E has established job resource labs in its regional offices, as well as an online employment resource known as VetSuccess.gov.
+The Coming Home to Work (CHTW) program is VR&E's primary early intervention and outreach program.
+The goal of CHTW is to provide rehabilitation services to VR&E eligible servicemembers pending medical separation and to veterans receiving treatment at community-based health care organizations and VA medical treatment facilities.
+CHTW is designed to help provide a seamless transition to VR&E services.